Dear Fellow Software Developer,

 I’m still committed to be the most helpful person in the community and I try as much as possible to be in the forefront of technology to the extend that my family and career allow me to.

-2 months ago, I joined Microsoft to work as a senior Azure Premier Field Engineer which was a dream come true in many different ways.
+2 months ago, I joined Microsoft to work as a senior Azure Premier Field Engineer which was

 As a new graduate I struggled to find a job as a software developer.
 Many, if not all jobs ask for at least 2 years of experience.